LucaBolisUnimib/3D-Agent-using-MCTS/README.md

 python -m problem
 ```
 > [!NOTE]
-> Parameters:
+> User the following parameters to better feat your needs:__
-> --f Logs are written on a txt file saved in the directory logs
+> --f Logs are written on a txt file saved in the directory logs__
-> --sorted The agent solves the Monte Carlo problem following this order: Red, Green, Blu
+> --sorted The agent solves the Monte Carlo problem following this order: Red, Green, Blu__
 ### Expected output:
 1. Initial State